jbosstm/narayana/narayana-full/readme.txt

   /
-    jta-setup-env.[bat|sh] - This will configure an environment for use with Narayana JTA jts-*-setup-env.[bat|sh] - This will configure an environment for use with Narayana JTA copyright.txt - A file to provide the copyright readme.txt - This file
+    jta-setup-env.[bat|sh] - This will configure an environment for use with Narayana JTA jts-*-setup-env.[bat|sh] - This will configure an environment for use with Narayana JTA readme.txt - This file
     run_all_quickstarts.[bat|sh] - scripts to run all quickstarts.
 You will need to separately download and unzip the quickstarts before running these